WangDHg/GADIFF/README.md

 This is the [[offical raw GEOM dataset]](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JNGTDF).

 ### Preprocessed dataset
-We use the preprocessed datasets (GEOM-QM9 and GEOM-Drugs) as that of GeoDiff, which can be obtained through [[google drive folder]](https://drive.google.com/drive/folders/1b0kNBtck9VNrLRZxg6mckyVUpJA5rBHh?usp=sharing).
-The detailed usage are represented at [[GeoDiff codebase]](https://github.com/MinkaiXu/GeoDiff).
+We use the preprocessed datasets (GEOM-QM9 and GEOM-Drugs) of GeoDiff, which can be obtained through [[google drive folder]](https://drive.google.com/drive/folders/1b0kNBtck9VNrLRZxg6mckyVUpJA5rBHh?usp=sharing).
+The detailed usage are illustrated in [[GeoDiff codebase]](https://github.com/MinkaiXu/GeoDiff).

 ## Training

-The hyper-parameters are listed in config files (`./configs/*.yml`).
-The commands for training the model is at following:
+The hyper-parameters are in config files (`./configs/*.yml`).
+The following commands are used for training the model:

 ```bash
 # Default settings